public class BasicsObject extends DefaultObject

 Get the WebObject (i.e.

-checkGuard, dispose, getActiveAdapter, getAdapter, getContext, getFacets, getLinks, getModule, getName, getNext, getNextSegment, getPath, getPrevious, getTemplate, getTrailingPath, getType, getURL, getView, hasFacet, initialize, isInstanceOf, isRoot, newAdapter, newObject, redirect, setNext, setPrevious, setRoot, toString
+checkGuard, dispose, getActiveAdapter, getAdapter, getContext, getFacets, getLinks, getModule, getName, getNext, getNextSegment, getPath, getPrevious, getTemplate, getTrailingPath, getType, getURL, getView, hasFacet, initialize, initialize, isInstanceOf, isRoot, newAdapter, newObject, redirect, setNext, setPrevious, setRoot, toString

 public Object getUserManager()